The Winterthur Library

 Photograph album containing interior and exterior views

-Pencil drawing of a children's log cabin, built in the 1890s as a playhouse for the children.
+Pencil drawing of a children's log cabin, built in the 1890s as a playhouse for the children (see also photo of the log cabin)

 Series II: William J. Latta Papers and Memorabilia